FACTION BRIEF

 Atmosphere

 Transactions happen in dark places.
 Amber light from failing fixtures.
-Red warning indicators on jury-rigged transfer equipment.
-The constant tension of moving something that doesn't want to be still.
+Red indicators on jury-rigged transfer equipment.
+The particular stillness of a corridor that shouldn't have anyone in it.
+The tension of moving something that, according to three separate operator reports, occasionally moves back.

 Clients & Partners